 Arthur started his own insurance company in Fresno and built it into one of the larger producers for AIG.
-But when the economy tanked in 2008 he found himself thinking about making a career change and he decided at that point his work would never be something he disliked doing again.
-He loves food and wine – and enjoyed distilling (he was already making home made Limoncello) – so he decided to pivot completely from his own job into the world of artisan distilling.
+But when the economy tanked in 2008, he found himself thinking about making a career change and he decided at that point his work would never be something he disliked doing again.
+He loves food and wine – and enjoyed distilling (he was already making homemade Limoncello) – so he decided to pivot completely from his own job into the world of artisan distilling.

-He and Lusine enjoyed visiting the Napa Valley for may years – he remembers his first trip to the valley was in 2000 – they were one of the first guests at the River Terrace Inn – staying there only a day after they had opened.
-He recalls telling Lusine that he loved visiting the Napa Valley but he could never live here – because it was so quiet (remember that downtown Napa had not yet undergone its redevelopment and both food and wine options were much more limited).
+He and Lusine enjoyed visiting the Napa Valley for many years – he remembers his first trip to the valley was in 2000 – they were one of the first guests at the River Terrace Inn – staying there only a day after they had opened.
+He recalls telling Lusine that he loved visiting the Napa Valley, but he could never live here – because it was so quiet (remember that downtown Napa had not yet undergone its redevelopment and both food and wine options were much more limited).